The-Philomath/LearningCurve/Articles/C++/smart_ptr.md

 }
 ```

+`unique_ptr` is move only.
+We can't copy it.
 Compiler deletes copy constructor of a `unique_ptr`.
 So passing of a `unique_ptr` to a function won't work.
 ```cpp
 void func(std::unique_ptr<UsingSmartPtr> uptr)
 {